Datatrace.com.br

 DataTrace® for Windows includes an automatic installation program that will start the installationwhen the CD is inserted into the CD-ROM drive.
 The DTW installation program works with allWindows operating systems since Windows 95, including Windows NT versions.
 The followingprocedure describes the installation of the DataTrace® for Windows software.

-1. Insert the DataTrace for Windows CD-ROM into your computer's CD-ROM drive.
-The installation program starts and the "DataTrace for Windows Installation" window is displayedwith the following options: "Install DataTrace for Windows", "What's new in DTW", "DTWPassword Procedure", "DataTrace Operator Manual (Acrobat PDF)", "Install Adobe AcrobatReader", and "Exit".
+installation program starts and the "DataTrace for Windows Installation" window is displayedwith the following options: "Install DataTrace for Windows", "What's new in DTW", "DTWPassword Procedure", "DataTrace Operator Manual (Acrobat PDF)", "Install Adobe AcrobatReader", and "Exit".

 2. Click "Install DataTrace for Windows".